Hello. I'm Amanda. Here are just a few lines about me and my website.

 I began working with children too, every once in a while, planting pots of wildflowers and making simple bee houses.

-I decided to create my website in order to help me spread my message, plus share my enthusiasm and love for bees.
+I decided to create my website in order to help me spread my message (for one thing, I needed a platform where I could post my letter writing campaigns), plus share my enthusiasm and love for bees.

 However, I would just like to say this: my audience is very mixed!